DeanGhassemi/K-pop-Recognition/README.md

 So far it is only working with [NewJeans](https://en.wikipedia.org/wiki/NewJeans).
 Before I add more groups, I want to make it more precise.

 ## Plans
 I want to add more groups, incorporate scikit-learn to make it more precise, turn it into a full developed web app so others can upload their own images and have those analyzed for recognition.

+## Technical Challenges
+I am attempting to find ways to optimize face-recognition without using extensive amount of training data.
+Sometimes, a app will recognize everyone as the same person.
+I made a hotfix where if a member has already been used to label a face, then that member cannot be used once again.
+The issue with this approach is that all faces do not get labelled.
+I am currently working on fixing that too.
+I'm thinking of comparing and switching based on which face encoding is more accurate.
 ## Demo Image

 ![How it looks currently](https://github.com/DeanGhassemi/K-pop-Recognition/blob/main/demo-images/Screenshot%202024-09-19%20at%2010.02.25%E2%80%AFAM.png)